hybridgroup/cylon/README.md

     - BlinkM
     - HMC6352 Digital Compass

-More platforms and drivers are coming soon...
+More platforms and drivers are coming soon... follow us on Twitter [@cylonjs](http://twitter.com/cylonjs) for latest updates.

 ## Getting Started